Default S3 method

 the level of verbosity.
 0: fatal, 1: warning (default), 2: info or 3: debug.

 an integer.
 The rounding digits for encoding numeric variables.
-Used only when type is 1.
+Used only when type is 1 or "linear".

-integer.
-The maximum number of columns of the design matrix.
+an integer specifying the maximum number of elements of the design matrix.
+Defaults to 1e9.

 nil